filecoin-project/lotus/documentation/en/api-methods.md

 }
 ```

-### StateVMCirculatingSupply
+### StateVMCirculatingSupplyInternal
-StateVMCirculatingSupply returns an approximation of the circulating supply of Filecoin at the given tipset.
+StateVMCirculatingSupplyInternal returns an approximation of the circulating supply of Filecoin at the given tipset.
 This is the value reported by the runtime interface to actors code.